LuLi0077/AI/Isolation/README.md

 * Iterative deepening - `CustomPlayer.get_move()`
 * Heuristic functions - `custom_score()`

-Here's a brief summary of the performance of the agent using the different heuristic functions **heuristic_analysis.md**.
+Here's a brief summary of the performance of the agent using the different heuristic functions **heuristic_analysis.pdf**.

 ## Testing